JonathanWilbur/mueller-report/volume1.md

 supported or opposed a presidential candidate or promoted U.S. rallies organized by the IRA (discussed below).
 As early as March 2016, the IRA purchased advertisements that overtly opposed the Clinton campaign.
-For example, on March 18, 2016, the IRA purchased an advertisement depicting candidate Clinton and a caption that read in part, " If one day God lets this liar enter the White House as a president - that day would be a real national tragedy."
+For example, on March 18, 2016, the IRA purchased an advertisement depicting candidate Clinton and a caption that read in part, "If one day God lets this liar enter the White House as a president - that day would be a real national tragedy."
 57

 Similarly, on April 6, 2016, the IRA purchased advertisements for its account "Black matters"